Facets are one of OpenRefine’s strongest features - that’s where the diamond logo comes from!

 If we want to learn more about a particular country, we can click on its appearance in the facet sidebar.
 This narrows our dataset down temporarily to only rows matching that facet.

-You’ll see the “10 rows” notification change to “4 matching rows (10 total)” if you click on “People’s Republic of China”.
-In the data grid, you’ll see the same number of rows, but only the ones matching your current filter.
+You’ll see the “10 rows” indicator change to “4 matching rows (10 total)” if you click on “People’s Republic of China”.
+In the data grid, you’ll see fewer rows: only the ones matching your current filter.
 Each row will maintain its original numbering, though - in this case, rows #1, 2, and 8.

-If you want to go back to the original dataset, click “reset” or “exclude.”
+If you want to go back to the original dataset, clickor the small “exclude” text next to the facet.
 If you want to view the most populous cities in both China and India, click “include” next to each facet.
 Now you’ll see 5 rows - #1, 2, 5, 8, 9.

 We can also explore our data using the population information.
 In this case, because population is a number, we can create a numeric facet.
 This will give us the ability to explore by range rather than by exact matching values.